mauriziopinotti/perfpuppy/README.md

 If the new agent has a completely different logic then you should override `enable()` and avoid calling `super()` so that the collect loop is not created.
 Then, just call setData() directly to report back to `CollectorService`; see `BatteryAgent` as an example of such logic (that agent relies on Android intents that are sent out when battery level changes).

-Plase notice the value reported to `CollectorService` is a `PerfValue` object with two fields:
+Please notice the value reported to `CollectorService` is a `PerfValue` object with two fields:

 * the actual `value` expressed in percentage (e.g. "80")
 * a boolean to tell if `valueIsAboveTh`: this is needed because "above the threshold" actually means "in an error state" and the logic could be agent-specific (for example `BatteryAgent` sets `valueIsAboveTh` to `true` when the value is below the threshold).